WolfgangKurz/Symphony/README.md

 ### GracefulFPS
 A collection of FPS related features for the game.

-Displays in-game FPS and offers separate limit settings for global and battle scene.
+- Displays in-game FPS and offers separate limit settings for global and battle scene.\
-You can set the FPS limit to Off (Default), Fixed, or VSync.
+  You can set the FPS limit to `Off(Use vanilla)`, `Fixed`, or `VSync`.

 ### SimpleTweaks
 A collection of various simple quality-of-life improvements for the game.

-Provides a feature to assign a hotkey for hiding the lobby UI.
+- Provides a feature to assign a hotkey for hiding the lobby UI.
-Provides features to prevent the game window's aspect ratio from being locked, prevent the window position from resetting after resizing, and allow reassigning the fullscreen toggle key.
+- Provides features to prevent the game window's aspect ratio from being locked, prevent the window position from resetting after resizing, and allow reassigning the fullscreen toggle key.
-Provides features to change the mute behavior in the background and to control the volume.
+- Provides features to change the mute behavior in the background and to control the volume.
-Provides a feature to reassign the story viewer skip key, and includes several bug patches.
+- Provides a feature to reassign the story viewer skip key, and includes several bug patches.
-Provides a fast logo screen, immediate login-able, and an automatic login feature.
+- Provides a fast logo screen, immediate login-able, and an automatic login feature.

 The default key for toggling fullscreen/windowed mode is `F11`.

 ### SimpleUI
 This modifies parts of the UI to make them easier to use.

-Provides a feature that, when an Auto-Battle is in progress, tapping the Battle map will bring up the Map screen instead of the Auto-Battle screen.
+- Provides a feature that, when an Auto-Battle is in progress, tapping the Battle map will bring up the Map screen instead of the Auto-Battle screen.
-Provides the ability to reduce the display size of combatant, equipment, and consumable lists.
+- Provides the ability to reduce the display size of combatant, equipment, and consumable lists.
 (Allows more items to be seen on one screen.)
-Provides a sorting function for the consumable list.
+- Provides a sorting function for the consumable list.
-Provides instant search with the Enter key in some search input fields.
+- Provides instant search with the Enter key in some search input fields.
-Provides accelerated scrolling via the mouse wheel.
+- Provides accelerated scrolling via the mouse wheel.
-Provides the `Set Character's resource cost display default to Off` feature.
+- Provides the `Set Character's resource cost display default to Off` feature.

 ### BattleHotkey
 Assigns keyboard shortcuts for the `Skill 1`, `Skill 2`, `Move`, `Standby`, `Select Enemy`, `Select Enemy Tile`, `Confirm (after selecting an enemy or tile)`, and `Start Action` buttons in battle.